-Sometime back we discussed the purchase process, so now it’s time to cover the details of the selling process.
 Real estate can be viewed as a model for the circle of life.
 Stage 1: You have come of age and have decided to leave the nest.
 Off you go to find your first property, usually a condo.
 Stage 2: Time to get married and a child is on the way, so you move from a condo to a 2 or 3 bedroom home.
 Stage 3: That 2nd child is on the way and it is time for a bigger home.
-Stage 4: The kids decide it is time to leave the nest and you are left in this this big empty house.
+Stage 4: The kids decide it is time to leave the nest and you are left in this big empty house.
 Time to downsize to a smaller house or a condo again.
 Such is life.
 Here is a rule I suggest you keep in your real estate manual:

 Do not purchase a house before you sell your last house

 Many people are hesitant to sell before they buy because they think they will not find a place.
 Don’t worry, you will always find a place.
 It takes time to sell a property no matter what anyone says.
 If by chance you sell in one day, it is because you sold very high and therefore have more options in your upcoming purchase.
-Or you sold very low, which we will discuss another time.
-Another issue is that, if you buy before you sell, you will always fall under the pressure of having to sell for less and less as the signing date approaches.
-Few people want to carry the cost of two homes simultaneously.
+Or you sold very low, which we will discuss another day.

 Selling a property requires preparation and consideration of the pros and cons of the property you are selling.

 Now that you have considered all the issues in the property and addressed them, it is time to contact a broker.
 The broker will properly price and market the property.
 When the broker suggests a price to sell the property, the broker must back the price with facts such as providing comparable listings that have sold in the last 6 to 12 months and provide comparable active listing for you to see.
-It is very important to know what the competition is.
+It is very important to know about the competition.